Readit News logoReadit News

 The purpose is so you can secretly text other people under the table while in a boring meeting.

-Todd · 10 months ago
+Todd · a year ago

 I see that was with Eric.
 I worked on his phone.
 It had two keys and the PM developed their own encoding.
 I strongly advocated for Morse.
 I wasn’t aware of this patent.
 Cheers